divneev15/decision-_making_cpp/README.md

-# experiment to show decison making statement in c++
+# Experiment 5 : to show decison making statement in C++

 # Aim: